ATrbovic/nfl-web-app/README.md

 This project is being developed for submission to the NFL Data Bowl.

 Team members:
-Dr. Lichun Li, Nicholas Herbst, Souhail Marnaoui, Andrew young, Olivia, Alex Trbovic
+Dr. Lichun Li, Nicholas Herbst, Souhail Marnaoui, Andrew young, Alex Trbovic